folkzb/magalu/mgc/cli/RUNNING.md

 - template

-Some commands have a default output format defined in the OpenAPI spec using an `x-cli` extension.
+Some commands have a default output format defined in the OpenAPI spec using an `x-mgc` extension.
 The format will be overridden if the user specify a new output format.

 ### JSON